bairblog/bairblog.github.io/_posts/2021-11-8-bridge-data.md

 We hope that by releasing our dataset to the community, we can take a step toward generalizing robotic learning and make it possible for anyone to train robotic policies that quickly generalize to varied environments without repeatedly collecting large and exhaustive datasets.

-We encourage interested researchers to visit our project website for more information and contribute to our dataset.
+We encourage interested researchers to visit our [project website][2] for more information and instructions for how to contribute to our dataset.

 Please find the corresponding paper on arxiv.
 We thank Chelsea Finn and Sergey Levine for helpful feedback on the blog post.